IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 |{LAB_HOME}  | Windows | `C:\WLP_<version>` |
 |{LAB_HOME}  | Linux, Mac   | `~/WLP_<version>` or your choice |

-If you are not participating as part of Liberty Virtual POT, you are free to install Liberty at a location of your choosing, after following the installation instructions below.

 ## Installing Liberty

+If you are installing Liberty not as part of Liberty Virtual POT, proceed to [Installing On Your Own](#SelfInstall).

 If you are installing Liberty as part of Liberty Virtual POT, proceed to [Installing as part of VirtualPOD](#InstallVirtualPOT).

-If you are installing Liberty not as part of Liberty Virtual POT, proceed to [Installing On Your Own](#SelfInstall).

 <a name="InstallVirtualPOT"></a>
 ### Installing as part of Virtual POT